AbeTavarez/OMQ_Microservices/README.md

 ### Installing

-* In the main directory:
+* In the root directory run:
 ```
 npm install
 ```

 ### Executing program

-* you can execute different files with node
+* You can execute different files with node
 ```
 node zmq-watcher-pub.js target.txt
 ```